As a kid, I never wanted to be in a boys’ club and was always jealous of anything that was exclusively “girls only.”

 That Diana’s rebellion coincides with Steve Trevor crashing onto the island is a coincidence that fuels her determinedness to leave her paradise.
 Morrison pens her motivation to aid Trevor as platonic compassion for a man despite their differences rather than the romantic love (or, at least, adolescent obsession over the course of two panels) of Marston.

 The image of Wonder Woman bound is chains is a powerful one – Marston knew this, and Morrison does too.
-Here, Paquette is clearly hinting at titillation, since that was a part of the inspiration for the various forms of bondage in Wonder Woman.
+At this point in the story, Paquette is clearly hinting at titillation, since that was a part of the inspiration for the various forms of bondage in Wonder Woman.
 Again, images like the cover might induce discomfort for the modern reader, but this is as straight as a read on Marston as any aspect of Earth One.

-Even if you’re not bothered by any of that, Paquette’s obsession with full page spreads and organic panel divisions makes his narrative occasionally hard to follow.
+Even if you’re not bothered by any of that, Paquette’s obsession with full page spreads and eschewing conventional panel framing makes the narrative occasionally hard to follow.
 These tricky structures often do not flow well.
-His avoidance of typical panel-based pages means single pages are a mess when they face each other (which is “always” in this book, since it does not have ads).
+His avoidance of typical panel-based layouts means single pages are a mess when they face each other (which is “always” in this book, since it does not have ads), since you’re never sure if they connect with each other.
 His blending of the past, the present, and a removed trio of Furies all framed by the magic lasso is a tangle.

 (All three of those creators – as well as letterer Todd Klein – are men.
-Morrison wanted to create this work, so his gender was set at the start, but it is a bit surprising too see an all-male team tackle Wonder Woman when even in 1941 Marston had his female companions ghost-editing at his side.)
+Morrison wanted to create this work, so his gender was set at the start, but it is a bit surprising to see an all-male team tackle Wonder Woman in the present day.
+Even in 1941, Marston had his female companions ghost-editing at his side.)